-- (a) The owner of a vacant downtown building may apply for a demolition permit from the Development Services Department. - (b) Demolition permits shall not be granted for any vacant downtown building constructed more than 50 years prior to the date of the application unless a certificate of appropriateness for demolition is issued in accordance with section 3.16 of the Unified Development Code.
-For purposes of this section, the vacant downtown building that is more than 50 years old will be treated as though it is a designated landmark or contributing structure located within an Historic Overlay zoning district.
+(a) The owner of a vacant downtown building may apply for a demolition permit from the Development Services Department.

+(b) Demolition permits shall not be granted for any vacant downtown building constructed more than 50 years prior to the date of the application unless a certificate of appropriateness for demolition is issued in accordance with section 3.16 of the Unified Development Code.
+For purposes of this section, the vacant downtown building that is more than 50 years old will be treated as though it is a designated landmark or contributing structure located within an Historic Overlay zoning district."

 SECTION 2.
 That all ordinances or parts of ordinances in conflict with this ordinance are hereby expressly repealed.
-The general vacant building ordinance, codified at 13-3001 et seq. of the Code of Ordinances is not in conflict with this ordinance.
+The general vacant building ordinance, codified at 13-3001 et seq. of the Code of Ordinances, as applied to any property other than a vacant downtown building, is not in conflict with this ordinance.